stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=emitImportedFiles=false`, ts-proto will not emit `google/protobuf/*` files unless you explicit add files to `protoc` like this
 `protoc --plugin=./node_modules/.bin/protoc-gen-ts_proto my_message.proto google/protobuf/duration.proto`

+- With `--ts_proto_opt=fileSuffix=<SUFFIX>`, ts-proto will emit generated files using the specified suffix.
+A `helloworld.proto` file with `fileSuffix=.pb` would be generated as `helloworld.pb.ts`.
+This is common behavior in other protoc plugins and provides a way to quickly glob all the generated files.

 ### Only Types

 If you're looking for `ts-proto` to generate only types for your Protobuf types then passing all three of `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` as `false` is probably what you want, i.e.: